redbadger/crux/docs/src/rfcs/typegen.md

 **3 - stabilise the IR**

-To enable extension points on the backend side, we'll need to stabilise the intermediate representation of the discovered types and their relationaships.
+To enable extension points on the backend side, we'll need to stabilise the intermediate representation of the discovered types and their relationships.

 **4 - enable custom extensions**